MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-tutorial.md

     :::image type="content" source="./media/authentication-tutorial/azure-storage-provisioning.png" alt-text="Screenshot showing Azure Storage provisioning." lightbox="./media/authentication-tutorial/azure-storage-provisioning.png":::

 If you see the Azure Storage application, it's already provisioned and you can continue to the [next step](#configure-your-application-in-microsoft-entra-id-manually).
-If not, a tenant global admin needs to provision it.
+If not, a Global Administrator needs to provision it.

 Open **Windows PowerShell** as administrator and run the following script: